cisco/mindmeld/source/userguide/deep_neural_nets.rst

 +----------------+----------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------+

 The ``'params'`` is also a :class:`dict` with several configurable keys, some of which are specific to the choice of classifier type and others common across all the above classifier types.
-In the following section, list of allowed parameters related to each choice of classifier type are outlined.
+In the following section, the list of allowed parameters related to each choice of classifier type are outlined.
 See :ref:`Common Configurable Params <common_configurable_params>` section for list of configurable params that are not just specific to any classifier type but are common across all the classifier types.

 1. ``'embedder'`` classifier type